 The Honda Accord sedan has long been the poster child for what the automotive industry does right.
 It's attractive, comfortable, safe, reliable, and known for maintaining a high resale value.
 Most people keep their Honda Accords for a long time, so it makes sense to upgrade the stereo system.

 The 2005-11 Toyota Tacoma DoubleCab is a rugged hauler with plenty of room for passengers.
 Toyota built this tough truck with a basic stereo system and an upgraded JBL stereo option, and you'll find lots of possibilities for upgrading either system, including easy replacement of the stereo and speakers.

 Thanks to sharp styling and an efficient engine, the 2005-06 Nissan Altima remains a popular choice for commuters and car lovers alike.
 The factory stereos weren't bad for their time, but technology moves fast.
 Aftermarket stereo gear will give you better sound, plus iPod control, streaming music, and more.

 With the Wrangler Unlimited, you can get away from it all without leaving great stereo sound behind.
 There's room for a powerful new receiver, plenty of spaces for speakers, and a variety of interesting options if you want to add a subwoofer.

 Ford must have had car audio fans in mind when they built this truck.
 The roomy interior offers plenty of space for new speakers, a stereo, and much more.
 The F-150's remarkable popularity ensures that you'll have plenty of options to choose from, and the modular design makes installation surprisingly easy.

-The 2010-14 Mustang offers subtle styling tweaks, increased horsepower and improved fuel economy.
-Several stereo systems are available, but if you're serious about sound, there's plenty of room for improvement.
+In 2010, Ford treated the wildly popular fifth-generation Mustang coupe to a mid-cycle freshening.
+The updated Mustang was a winner, with subtle styling tweaks, more horsepower and better fuel economy.
+Several stereo systems were available, but if you're serious about sound, there's plenty of room for improvement.